Zylve/Capsule-Catacombs/README.md

 ## TODO

 - Implement a countdown timer
-- Implement a match length timer
+- Implement a match length time.
-- Nicknames ✓
-  - End of game comparisons
-  - In game leaderboards
 - Stats saved to disk